e-ucm/xapi-seriousgames/README.md

 ## 3.2.
 Actions

+** Actions included in the xAPI Profile**

 ### 3.2.1. accessed

-The player enters in the reachable.
+The player entered in the reachable.

 ``
 	John Doe accessed "Screens/Sound Menu" at "Jan 10, 2016 7:47:47 UTC"